|Some Notable Citizens of Lichfield|

 Elias Ashmole, the founder of the Ashmolean Museum in Oxford, was born at 5 Breadmarket Street in Lichfield.
 He attended Lichfield Grammar School in St. Johns Street the site of which is now occupied the Lichfield District Council Chamber.
 His birthplace, now a solicitor's office, is marked by a stone plaque.

 Gregory King was born in the parish of St Chad, Lichfield and attended Lichfield Grammar School where he learnt Latin, Greek and Hebrew.
-He beacame a genealogist (appointed Lancaster Herald of Arms in 1688), an engraver and notably, a statistician for the government, attaining a number of positions as commissioner.
+He was appointed Registrar of the College of Arms in 1684 and Lancaster Herald in 1690; becoming a genealogist, an engraver and, notably, a statistician for the government, attaining a number of positions as commissioner.
 Sometimes described as the first great economic statistician, he derived an estimate of the population and wealth of England at the close of the 17th century.

 Sir John Floyer was born at Hints Hall near Lichfield and practised medicine locally, developing new ways of caring for patients.
 He was the first to develop a system for pulse rate measurement using a specially designed watch.